sheng09/Tips-Hotchpotch/README.md

       ```
 ## 4.4 Parallel writing to `HDF5` files

 To make it simple, parallel writing to `HDF5` files consists of steps (1) open the file, (2) create group(s) and dataset(s), (3) write data, and (4) close the file.

 Now, here comes the significant message: in HDF5, **all the "metadata" must be created by all ranks in collective mode.
 That is: every processor will open the file, create all groups, create all datasets.
 Note that in the case of extendable datasets the resizing must also be done collectively.
 Then, you can write to the specified datasets individually.**

-For example, let us assume two PROCs, and PROC0 wants to create group and dataset `"p0/d0"` and PROC1 wants `"p1/d1"`.
+For example, let us assume two PROCs, and PROC0 wants to create the group and dataset `"p0/d0"` and PROC1 wants `"p1/d1"`.
 Then, the `"p0/d0"` and `"p1/d1"` must be created by all the PROCs (here PROC0 and PROC1).
-A wrong method to create the `"p0/d0"` on PROC0 only and `"p1/d1"` on PROC1 only.
+A wrong method is to create the `"p0/d0"` on PROC0 only and `"p1/d1"` on PROC1 only.

 Codes below explain this: